tylim88/FirelordJS/README.md

 ## ESM?
 CommonJS?

+(Web version's issue only, admin can skip this section)

 FirelordJS built files are a bit complicated.
 It is not an ESM module(no `"type":"module"` in `package.json`) but it also does not transpile `import` statements to CommonJS.

 Results tested with various build tools: